 - easily expandable in terms of bandwidth

-While the Internet, by virtue of its global reach, should probably be the connection configuration of choice when greater link distances are necessary, for shorter distances, I believe the security and reliability that fiber optic technology has to offer is worth considering.
+While the Internet, by virtue of its global reach, should probably be the connection configuration of choice when greater link distances are necessary, for shorter distances, I believe the security and reliability that f.o. technology has to offer is worth considering.

-A brief history of fiber optics shows us who has used this technology and for what reasons.
-Fiber optics for data and voice communications began to really emerge in the late 1950's and early 1960's.
+A brief history shows us that this technology for data and voice communications began to really emerge in the late 1950's and early 1960's.
 As with many "modern" technologies, the US government and military were among the first adopters.
 At the height of the cold war, security and reliability was a "hot" commodity in the world of communications.
-Fiber optic communications could not be tapped into or tampered with.
-As important, communications could not be intentionally disrupted due to any kind of electromagnetic or radio frequency interference.
+F.O. communications could not be tapped into or tampered with.
+Just as important, communications could not be intentionally disrupted due to any kind of electromagnetic or radio frequency interference.
 There were other benefits.
-The very nature of fiber allowed for extremely long link distances without the need for repeaters; a tremendous added benefit was fiber's tremendous data carrying capacity (bandwidth).
+The very nature of fiber allowed for extremely long link distances without the need for repeaters; a tremendous added benefit was its huge data carrying capacity (bandwidth).
 More information could now travel longer distances, free of security issues.
-By using light instead of electrons to transmit data, fiber optics offered quite an improvement over the copper wire transmission practices that were used previously.
-Needless to say, government agencies and all branches of the military were quick to embrace this technology.
+By using light instead of electrons to transmit data, this technology offered quite an improvement over the copper wire transmission practices that were used previously.
+Needless to say, government agencies and all branches of the military were quick to embrace this new technology.

-The cost of fiber optics--the cable as well as the hardware--in the 1960's was high.
+The costs--the cable as well as the hardware--in the 1960's was high.
 Only those organizations with deep pockets could afford it.
 Even the technique to install connectors on the ends of cable was time-consuming and expensive.
-As with most electronic innovations, the cost of fiber has continued to come down as the demand and technological improvements have increased.
-Today, fiber optic cable is competitive with copper wire in most instances.
+As with most electronic innovations, the cost has continued to come down as the demand and technological improvements have increased.
+Today, f.o. cable is competitive with copper wire in most instances.
 Hardware equipment continues to be improved as prices continue to move downward.
-Terminating fiber (installing connectors) is quick and easy.
-Other industries such as utilities, financial institutions, and educational facilities are adopting fiber into their communications systems.
-The combination of affordability, coupled with the inherent advantages of fiber mentioned earlier, makes fiber optic links a logical choice for teleradiology applications as well.
+Installing connectors is quick and easy.
+Other industries such as utilities, financial institutions, and educational facilities are adopting this technology into their communications systems.
+The combination of affordability, coupled with the inherent advantages mentioned earlier, makes f.o. links a logical choice for teleradiology applications as well.

 The first figure illustrates point-to-point data links between buildings.
 In this case, the imaging center can have any number of direct links to doctors' offices nearby.
 This would provide immediate availability of patients' information without the need for the doctor to physically go to the imaging center to view patient data (MRI, CT, etc.) or wait for such data to be delivered.

-In both of these examples, the cost to install such data links is easily justified when compared to the advantages provided by fiber.
+In both of these examples, the cost to install such data links is easily justified when compared to the advantages provided by this technology.
 Patient information is available immediately and securely to all receiving stations, with no weather issues, no time delays, and no interference problems.
-Hardware, readily available from several manufacturers, supports the interface between communicating devices (i.e., imaging equipment, monitors, PCs, etc) thus allowing these devices to "talk" fiber.
+Hardware, readily available from several manufacturers, supports the interface between communicating devices (i.e., imaging equipment, monitors, PCs, etc) thus allowing these devices to "talk" to each other.

-A Local Area Network (LAN) is another connection configuration which can offer the benefits of fiber for teleradiology applications.
+A Local Area Network (LAN) is another connection configuration which can offer the benefits of f.o. technology for teleradiology applications.
 Similar to point-to-point installations, a LAN permits many users to share data between buildings or within a building.
-LANs installed with copper wire have been around for a long time but today fiber is becoming more and more the transmission medium of choice.
-The following illustration shows how a fiber LAN could be used in teleradiology applications.
+LANs installed with copper wire have been around for a long time but today f.o.technology is becoming more and more the transmission medium of choice.
+The following illustration shows how such a LAN could be used in teleradiology applications.

-In this scenario, multiple users can access data simultaneously and still retain the secure, reliable benefits of fiber.
+In this scenario, multiple users can access data simultaneously and still retain the secure, reliable benefits already mentioned.
 For example, a "receiving person" in each of the doctors' offices, in the patient archives building, in the hospital imaging center, and the radiology reviewing station can all obtain the transmission from the Imaging Center station at the same time.
 There are no sacrifices in picture clarity or transmission speed with implementaion of the above scenario.
 Specifically, a radiologist in an imaging center can readily and easily discuss the images with a physcian in another building; since these same images could be accessed and displayed on a TV monitor.
 In addition, the images can be printed out as a hard copy as needed.
-Fiber makes this all seamless.

-As with point-to-point fiber optic data links, the hardware exists today which enables imaging equipment, computers, monitors, and PCs to be connected via fiber.
+As with point-to-point f.o. data links, the hardware exists today which enables imaging equipment, computers, monitors, and PCs to be connected via f.o.cable.
 Typically, the interface used by such equipment is an RS-232 or Ethernet protocol.
-Fiber optic hardware manufacturers have developed fiber optic modems, media converters, interface extenders, transceivers, etc. which can provide, for example, the necessary conversion from RS-232 on copper to RS-232 on fiber.
+Hardware manufacturers have developed modems, media converters, interface extenders, transceivers, etc. which can provide, for example, the necessary conversion from RS-232 on copper to RS-232 over f.o.cable.